A1kanksha/txon_task1/README.md

 # txon_task
-It is tourism landing page which is made using html and css
+It is contains task such as tourism landing page,simple calculator.